Can I use the same license key to install Folder Guard on several computers?

 How do I protect my Start Menu?

 Windows stores the Start Menu items in a special folder on your hard disk.
 (You can use the Go to Special Folder command to locate this folder.)
 Keep in mind that there are two physical folders which are used by Windows to display icons on your Start Menu: one is your personal folder, and the second one is the "common" folder, used to store the items common to all users of your computer.
-You can restrict access to the Start Menu items by restricting access to such folders, or to the shortcuts they contains.
+You can restrict access to the Start Menu items by restricting access to such folders, or to the shortcuts they contain.

 How do I protect Control Panel of Windows?